invalidusernamecalled/automate-office-close/README.md

 `"c:\path\to\pythonw" "c:\path\to\session.manager.py"`

 #### usage:-
++ The saved(?) & closed files in the session can be `RE-OPENED` automatically by selecting the saved session from the list and then `RESTORE SESSION`.
 + the script writes some txt files session_list_xxxx-xx-xx_xx-xx.txt in the same directory as the script. it is better to store the scripts in a separate directory to avoid over writing of similar name files
 + The script does not use KILL mechanism to close OFFICE, rather it uses COM protocol.